Diocese of Joliet: Diocese of Joliet in Illinois

+In 1987, the Carmelite Order opened the National Shrine and Museum of Saint Thérèse in Darien.
+Thérèse of Lisieux was a 19th century French nun who became popular for her advice on achieving spirtuality.
+The Shrine had originally been housed in a Chicago church, but was moved after a fire there in 1975.

+In 1996, Imesch founded the Catholic Education Foundation, dedicated to providing scholarships to catholic schools in the diocese.
+Imesch started a partnership with the Diocese of Sucre in Bolivia, helping build and staff a hospital there.

 With Imesch's retirement in 2006, Pope Benedict XVI named Bishop J. Peter Sartain of the Diocese of Little Rock as the next bishop of Joliet.
 Four years later, Benedict XVI appointed him as archbishop of the Archdiocese of Seattle.
-His replacement in 2011 was Bishop Robert Conlon of the Diocese of Steubenville.
-Conlon took a medical leave in 2019 and then resigned the next year.
-As of 2023, Ronald Hicks is the bishop of Joliet.
+Sartain's replacement in 2011 was Bishop Robert Conlon of the Diocese of Steubenville.
+Conlon took a medical leave in 2019 and then resigned as bishop of Joliet the next year.
+In 2020 Pope Francis appointed Auxiliary Bishop Ronald Aldon Hicks of Chicago as the next bishop of Joliet.
+He served until January 11th, 2026 when Pope Leo XIV appointed him as the next archbishop of New York.